Department of Mathematics,

-none of them natively supports TeX, while it is known that the vast
+Braille, none of them natively supports TeX, while it is known that

-majority of international scientific documents are written in TeX and
+the vast majority of international scientific documents are written

-derivatives.
-The few commercial solutions that exist today (2015) cover
+in TeX and its derivatives.
+The few commercial solutions that exist

-with the following procedure: open each file with ending .nemeth in
+procedure: open each file with ending .nemeth in Notepad.
+Select the

-thank Irene Perissinaki for her help with WinBraille and the tests she
+Perissinaki for her help with WinBraille and the tests she did with

 Several Mathematics Books and Notes have been converted up to now in